The problem of flavour: Acknowledgments

 \section{Acknowledgments}

-The work of GA is supported by the Council of Science and Technology, Govt. of Uttar Pradesh, India through the project `` A new paradigm for flavour problem " no. CST/D-1301, and Science and Engineering Research Board, Department of Science and Technology, Government of India through the project `` Higgs Physics within and beyond the Standard Model" no. CRG/2022/003237.
+This work is supported by the Council of Science and Technology, Govt. of Uttar Pradesh, India through the project `` A new paradigm for flavour problem " no. CST/D-1301, and Anusandhan National Research Foundation (Science and Engineering Research Board) , Department of Science and Technology, Government of India through the project `` Higgs Physics within and beyond the Standard Model" no. CRG/2022/003237.
+NS acknowledges the support through the INSPIRE fellowship by the Department of Science and Technology, Government of India.